8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Anal sex toys are often erroneously categorised as “for men.”
 This is problematic in a couple of ways.
 First, “sex toys for men” is usually used synonymously with “for people with dicks.”
 And by now we all know that not everyone with a penis is a man, don’t we?
 Aside from this, everyone has a butt!
 Some anal toys are designed specifically to stimulate the prostate.
 And it’s true that if you were assigned female at birth, you don’t have a prostate.
 However, no matter what type of genitals you have, the butt is packed with nerve endings and sensitive spots that feel really good when stimulated.

 What I’m really saying is: get yourself some butt toys!
-They can be a great way to start out, explore anal play solo, or expand your repertoire with a partner.
+If you want to try anal play, they can be a great way to start out, explore, or expand your repertoire.

-If you’ve never done anal play before, start with a mini butt plug (I like Godemiche’s Plug B in small) and work your way up.
+If you’ve never done anal play before, don’t make the mistake of going straight for large toys.
+Start with a mini butt plug (I like Godemiche’s Plug B in small) and work your way up.
 After that, you can try a larger plug or a small slimline dildo.
 I like the Godemiche Peg for a beginner anal dildo or just as a great option for those who prefer smaller and slimmer toys.
 And if you’d like to fuck your partner anally but don’t have (or don’t want to use) a bio-cock, a good strap-on harness should be on your shopping list.

 Don’t forget vibrating toys, too!
 The OhMiBod Lumen and B-Vibe’s rimming plugs are great choices.

 If you’d like to have anal sex with your partner, raise it and see how they feel about it.
 They may say no, in which case you need to respect that.
-You might decide to explore on your own to scratch that itch, using anal toys such as butt plugs, dildos, or butt strokers.
+You might decide to explore on your own to scratch that itch, using anal toys such as butt plugs (vibrating or not), dildos, anal beads, or butt strokers.
 They might be enthusiastic and all for it.
 Or they might be open to it but nervous or hesitant.
 Wherever they are, meet them there with love and acceptance.

 Treat yourself in the same way.
 You don’t need to feel any pressure to have anal sex for any reason.
 Some people feel pressured because a partner really wants to try anal, because they worry they will be seen as prudish or uptight if they don’t, or because they think it is a “standard” part of their sexual orientation (fun fact: according to a 2011 survey of men who have sex with men, less than 40% reported engaging in anal sex with their last sexual partner.
 Many never do it at all.)